Lim Boon Heng

-Lim Boon Heng (林文兴 (Lín Wénxīng, Lîm Bûn-heng); born 18 November 1947) is a Singaporean former politician.
+Lim Boon Heng (林文兴 (Lín Wénxīng, Lîm Bûn-heng); born 18 November 1947) is a Singaporean trade unionist and former politician.
 A former member of the governing People's Action Party (PAP), he was a Member of Parliament (MP) between 1980 and 2011, and had served in the Cabinet between 2001 and 2011.
-He also served as Chairman of the People's Action Party between 2004 and 2011.
+He served as Chairman of the People's Action Party between 2004 and 2011.

+After retiring from politics, Lim has served as the chairman of Temasek Holdings and NTUC Enterprise Co-operative since 2013 and 2012 respectively, until his retirement in October 2025.

-Lim had also served as Chairman of NTUC Enterprise Co-operative, Deputy Chairman of the Singapore Labour Foundation, Secretary-General of the National Trades Union Congress (NTUC) and Deputy Chairman of the People's Association.
+Lim had also served as Deputy Chairman of the Singapore Labour Foundation, Secretary-General of the National Trades Union Congress (NTUC) and Deputy Chairman of the People's Association.

-Since retiring from politics, Lim has been serving as the chairman of Temasek Holdings since 2013.

-Early life
+Early life and education

 Lim grew up in a small farm in Punggol, Singapore.
 He studied at Montfort Junior School (1955–1960) and Montfort Secondary School (1961–1966).
 In 1967, Lim was awarded a Colombo Plan Scholarship to study naval architecture at the University of Newcastle-upon-Tyne.
-Upon graduation in 1970, he joined Neptune Orient Lines (NOL) as a naval architect.

 In 1971, he was awarded a one-year NORAD (Norwegian) Fellowship for practical training in Oslo, leading to a diploma in international shipping inspection.

+Career

+Upon graduation in 1970, Lim joined Neptune Orient Lines (NOL) as a naval architect.
 Lim was assigned overseas twice to supervise the construction of NOL's new ships - Denmark (1972–1974) and Japan (1976–1977).
 He was promoted to Manager of Corporate Planning in 1978, while concurrently holding the post of Manager of Liner Services.

 Political career

-Lim entered politics in 1980 after he was approached by Goh Chok Tong, who had previously worked with him in NOL.
-Lim was elected a Member of Parliament (MP) for Kebun Baru (1980–1991).
-Lim floated the concept of town councils in 1984 and became the Chairman of the first town council in Ang Mo Kio West in 1986.
-He was MP for the Ulu Pandan (1991–2001) and Jurong (Jurong Central) (2001–2011).
+Lim was approached by former NOL colleague Goh Chok Tong to contest in the 1980 general election.
+Lim contested in the Kebun Baru SMC and was later elected the Member of Parliament (MP) for Kebun Baru (1980–1991).

+In 1984, Lim raised the concept of town council, and was appointed the chairman of Ang Mo Kio West Town Council, the first in the country, in 1986.
+He was the MP for the Ulu Pandan division of Bukit Timah GRC (1991–2001) and the Jurong Central division of Jurong GRC (2001–2011).

 Lim was Chairman of the Government Parliamentary Committee (GPC) for Labour (1987–1991) and Deputy Speaker of Parliament (1989–1991).

-Lim first entered the Cabinet when he was appointed as Minister without portfolio in October 1993 (later renamed as Minister in the Prime Minister's Office).
-Before being elevated to the Cabinet, he was appointed Senior Minister of State for the Ministry of Trade and Industry in 1991 and later became the Second Minister in 1993.
+Lim was appointed Senior Minister of State for the Ministry of Trade and Industry in 1991 and later became the Second Minister for the same ministry in 1993.
+In October, Lim was appointed as Minister without portfolio in October 1993 (later renamed as Minister in the Prime Minister's Office).

 In 1996, he was the Treasurer of the PAP Central Executive Committee and went on to become the Chairman of the PAP Central Executive Committee in 2004.
 In 2007, Lim was appointed Chairman of the Ministerial Committee on Ageing to oversee issues related to Singapore's rapidly ageing population.